ud87/MovieRankerApp/README.md

 ## Features

 - **Create Movie**: Users can add new movies with details like name, genre, release date, and studio.
+This can only be done once logged in.
+Each users will have their own lists.
 - **Score and Rate Movies**: Users can rate movies on a scale of 0 to 10.
+This can only be done once logged in.
+Each users will have their own lists.
 - **View Rankings**: Users can view a list of movies sorted by their ratings.
 - **User Authentication**: Users can create accounts and log in to manage their movie rankings.
+- **Reset User Password**: Users can reset their password if password is forgotten.
 - **Email list**: Users can share their movie list with their friends via email

 ---

 ## Technologies Used

-- **Frontend**: ASP.NET Core MVC, Razor Pages, bootstrap, bootswatch theme
+- **Frontend**: ASP.NET Core MVC, Razor Pages, bootstrap, bootswatch theme, toastr.js (for notifications)
 - **Backend**: ASP.NET Core MVC, Entity Framework Core, Email SMTP
 - **Database**: Supabase PostgreSQL
 - **Authentication**: ASP.NET Core Identity